steveschnepp/blog.pwkf.org/_posts/2022-08-29-enhancing-8051-simulator.md

 things.
 And the 8051, simple, it is.
 Yet also just complex enough to be useful.
 That's a sweet spot.

-Now, in that 8051 family, there's a lot of diversity.
+Nowadays, in that 8051 family, there's a lot of diversity.
 As said [elsewhere](https://leap.tardate.com/8051/at89c2051/programmer/), the [8051 will not be extinct](https://www.microcontrollertips.com/intels-mcs-51-microcontroller-family-stay/)